jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Zookeeper port in GUI can now be determined
 - Improvement: UDF for spatial data is now preselected in GUI
 - Improvement: Prepartitioner is now integrated in CLI
+- Improvement: The Prepartitioner works now on samples instead of complete datasets
 - Bugfix: Don't retry futures on failed connections
 - Bugfix: Prevent race condition on future error handling on replicated operations
 - Bugfix: Handle systems with wrong configured IP address resolving (127.0.1.1)